magnusnordlander/lelit-bianca-protocol/README.md

 ## Open questions

-* How does the serial protocol work?
+* What's with the weird encodings?
+* What's in the other bits on the CILO protocol?

 ## Answered questions